rahmatrians/himasi-store/README.md

 # himasi-store
 WEB DESIGN COMPETITION 2022 by UTM

-using stacks : ReactJS with Vite, TailwindCSS and DiasyUI
+using stacks : ReactJS with Vite, TailwindCSS and DaisyUI